aldotapia/ceazaMetr/README.md

 ## Usage

-There are 3 functions in this small package, which are:
+There are 4 functions in this small package, which are:

 - `getStationsList()`: Get the stations information of the CEAZA-Met network.
 - `getSensorsList()`: Get the sensors codes and metadata of the CEAZA-Met network.
 - `getSensorsData()`: Get the data serie of a specific sensor of the CEAZA-Met network.
+- `et0()`: Calculate the reference evapotranspiration (ETo) using the FAO-56 Penman-Monteith method.

 ### Examples